Table of contents: Cars with 4-cylinder engine ↓ Cars with 5 or 6 cylinder engines ↓

 The gearbox no longer shifts automatically.

-If, when switching to emergency mode, the forward gear is engaged, then regardless of the position of the control lever, 3rd gear will automatically turn on.
+If forward gear is engaged when switching to emergency mode, 3rd gear will be automatically engaged regardless of the position of the control lever.
 Manual engagement of reverse gear is also possible.

-In the event of a system failure, the automation switches to the emergency mode.
-This is signaled by the glow of all segments on the indicator board at once.
-If, when switching to emergency mode, the forward gear is engaged, then regardless of the position of the lever, automatic switching to 4th gear will occur.
-4th gear remains engaged until the vehicle stops.
+If the system malfunctions, the automatic system switches to the emergency mode.
+This is indicated by the illumination of all segments on the indicator panel at once.
+If the forward gear is engaged when switching to the emergency mode, then regardless of the position of the lever, an automatic switch to 4th gear will occur.
+4th gear remains engaged until the car stops.
 Due to the direct kinematic connection between the wheels and the engine in 4th gear, it will stall when stopped.
-The engine is restarted when the control lever is in position "R" or "N".
+The engine is restarted when the control lever is in the "P" or "N" position.

 Automatic transmission control lever locks